 This focuses on high-value and high-impact cloud-native solutions in the mobile, data science (analytics), AI, machine learning and IoT domains.

-#During their journey to cloud, organizations should consult people who are not only experts within particular domains, but who also understand the interdependencies among those domains and overall cloud strategy.
+#During their journey to cloud, organizations should ask people who are not only experts within certain domains, but who also understand the linkages among those domains and overall cloud strategy.

 In addition to thinking about on-premise and public cloud, companies must make many other decisions about IaaS capabilities and services in areas such as network, storage and compute.